sbarral/rqs-cpp/README.md

-To include a tail, step 4 above is modified to generate a real number *y* between 0 and *H/\[1-P(tail)\]* where *P(tail)* is the tail sampling probability (i.e. the area of the tail divided by the total area of the upper quadrature).
+To include a tail, step 4 above is modified to generate a real number *y* between 0 and *H/\[1-P(tail)\]* where *P(tail)* is the tail sampling probability (i.e. the area of the tail divided by the total area of the majorizing function, tail included).
 If *y* is greater than *H*, then the tail is sampled.

 Note that for the sake of efficiency, in the actual implementation *y* is an